tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 # Processing Steps for the VIC_Landcover_MODIS_NLCD_INEGI Project

 To use these scripts, make sure that the path to the "tools" directory is in your `$PATH` environment variable.
+These scripts require Python 3.6.4 and Perl 5 to be installed on your system.

 Quick note on MODIS files: the MODIS observations are on a sinusoidal grid, broken up into "tiles" that are roughly equal-area (see map at https://lpdaac.usgs.gov/dataset_discovery/modis).
 The tiles have north and south boundaries that correspond to 10-degree latitude intervals, but the east and west boundaries are slanted at various angles (relative to a geographic projection) depending on how far from the Greenwich meridian they are.
 So pixels in these files occur in rows that occur at regular latitude intervals, but within the rows, the pixels are not regularly spaced with respect to longitude (farther apart further from the equator).